Clotilde of France: Queen of Sardinia

 On 6 December 1798, the French First Republic declared war on Sardinia.
 Charles Emmanuel was forced to abdicate all his territories on the Italian mainland and to withdraw to the island of Sardinia.
-The royal family was ordered to leave Turin immediately after the abdication, and as the king had a nervous attack, the departure was organized by Clothilde.
-Upon the wish of the Duchess of Aosta, Clothilde successfully asked General Clausel to allow the Duke of Aosta to accompany the rest of the family rather than to stay as a French hostage.
-She left the Crown Jewels behind, but took all jewels defined as private property and accepted a sum of money from the Finance Minister after having been assured by a priest that it would be in accordance with religious principles to do so.
-The family departed from the royal palace during the night, escorted by 30 Italian and 30 French soldiers and a French commissionaire to the border: when the wagon was temporarily delayed on their way from Turin by protesting crowds, Charles Emmanuel commented to Clothilde that this incident of loyalty would comfort him in exile.
+The royal family was ordered to leave Turin immediately after the abdication, and as the King had a nervous attack, the departure was organized by Clotilde.
+Upon the wish of the Duchess of Aosta, Clotilde successfully asked General Bertrand Clausel to allow the Duke of Aosta to accompany the rest of the family rather than to stay as a French hostage.
+She left the crown jewels behind, but took all jewels defined as private property and accepted a sum of money from the Finance Minister after having been assured by a priest that it would be in accordance with religious principles to do so.
+The family departed from the royal palace during the night, escorted by 30 Italian and 30 French soldiers and a French commissionaire to the border: when the wagon was temporarily delayed on their way from Turin by protesting crowds, Charles Emmanuel commented to Clotilde that this incident of loyalty would comfort him in exile.

 During their reign in exile from mainland Sardinia, the couple traveled between the Italian states as well as their own provinces and upheld diplomatic relations with the hope of being restored to Turin.
-They traveled from Parma, Bologna and Florence to Sardinia, where they arrived to Cagliari on 3 March 1799, welcomed with a Te Deum and settled in the Royal Palace of Cagliari, where they held a reception for the local nobility.
+They traveled from Parma, Bologna and Florence to Sardinia, where they arrived in Cagliari on 3 March 1799, welcomed with a Te Deum and settled in the Royal Palace of Cagliari, where they held a reception for the local nobility.

-Clothilde was not well during their stay on Sardinia, as the woolen penitence clothing she insisted on wearing was not healthy in the hot climate of Sardinia.
+Clotilde was not well during their stay on Sardinia, as the woolen penitential clothing she insisted on wearing was not healthy in the hot climate of Sardinia.